Epilepsy in Children and Youth: Foundational Program *Updated Curriculum

 • Review the International League Against Epilepsy (ILAE) classification of seizures and epilepsies

-• Differentiate between focal and generalized epilepsies
+• Differentiate between focal and generalized seizures

 • Identify key clinical features that help to differentiate seizure types that manifest with non-motor semiology

-• Describe status epilepticus
+• Define status epilepticus

-• Recognize the management of prolonged seizures
+• Describe the management of prolonged seizures and review guidelines for status epilepticus

-• Review seizure safety
+• Review seizure safety precautions

 • Recognize common seizure mimics by history and semiology